Tave

 Tave (VSCO Workspace)

 Tave's team pricing is a standout.
-The Solo plan includes 1 user, Boutique includes up to 6 users at $31.49/month (annual), and Studio includes up to 10 users at $44.99/month (annual).
-All plans include all features -- no feature gating.
-Multi-brand support is available on higher plans for photographers running multiple studios or brands.
+The Solo plan includes 2 users, Boutique includes up to 6 users at $31.49/month (annual), and Studio includes up to 10 users at $44.99/month (annual) with additional users available for $4.99 each.
+All plans include all features with no feature gating.
+Multi-brand support scales by plan: 1 brand on Solo, 4 on Boutique, unlimited on Studio.

 HoneyBook

-HoneyBook's Starter plan includes 1 user.
+HoneyBook's Starter plan is for solo use (no team members).
 Essentials allows up to 2 team members at $49/month (annual).
-For larger teams, Premium at $109/month (annual) provides unlimited team members and support for multiple companies.
+Premium at $109/month (annual) supports up to 10 team members and multiple companies.
 Advanced reporting is Premium-only.

 Verdict

 Tave offers dramatically better team value.
 Six users for $31.49/month versus HoneyBook's 2 users for $49/month is not close.
 Studios with 3-6 team members save significantly with Tave.
-HoneyBook's Premium plan at $109/month for unlimited users only makes sense for larger creative agencies.
+HoneyBook's Premium plan at $109/month for up to 10 users only makes sense for larger creative agencies that need the broader feature set.

 Pricing comparison (April 2026)